Charlie Berens: Manitowoc Minute

 In 2017, Berens created Manitowoc Minute, a weekly comedic video series.
 The name refers to the Wisconsin city of Manitowoc.
 His "Oh My Gosh!"
 Tour, inspired by the series, sold out theaters across Wisconsin.
 Berens partnered with Madison brewery Ale Asylum to launch a beer inspired by Manitowoc Minute called Keep ‘Er Movin’.
-The Manitowoc Minute features segments that include the "Craiglist Kicker", "Craigslist Missed Connections", Kwik Trip and Fleet Farm jokes and fun catch phrases like "Keep'er Movin", "UFF DA", "Geez Louise", "Tell your folks I says hi", and "Watch out for deer".
-He has always ended the show with a salute to the WI troops, and most famously: "Go Packers and Fuck da Bears".

-Other
+Other ventures

+Berens Old Fashioned Brandy

+In 2024, Charlie Berens launched his own signature spirit—Berens Old Fashioned Brandy, a nod to his Wisconsin roots and love for supper club culture.
+The brand quickly gained traction across the Midwest and beyond.